-‘Morning Again in America’ — College Republicans Herald Trump’s Victory After Harris Struggled with Youth Vote
+‘Morning Again in America’ — College Republicans Herald Trump’s Victory After Harris Struggles With Youth Vote

-The enthusiasm of young conservatives at historically liberal universities reflects Trump’s powerful performance with young voters, particularly men under 30.
+The enthusiasm of young conservatives at historically liberal universities reflects Trump’s powerful performance with young voters, particularly men younger than 30.

 “It is morning again in America.”
 That was the opening line of a 1984 television ad for Republican presidential candidate Ronald Reagan.
 It’s also the exclamation of the president of the Harvard Republican Club, Michael Oved, on the dawn of President Trump’s “historic comeback” to the White House as America’s 47th president-elect.